Rogue (2017 film)

-Rogue is a 2017 Indian action thriller film directed by Puri Jagannadh and produced by C. R. Manohar and C. R. Gopi under Tanvi Films.
+Rogue is a 2017 Indian action drama film directed by Puri Jagannadh and produced by C. R. Manohar and C. R. Gopi under Tanvi Films.
 The film was shot simultaneously in Telugu and Kannada languages and stars Ishan, Mannara Chopra, Angela Krislinzki and Thakur Anoop Singh.

 Filming began in November 2015 and the first trailer was out on 1 March 2017.

 Ishan won SIIMA Award for Best Male Debut (Telugu) at 7th South Indian International Movie Awards.

 Synopsis

 Sanju/Chanti (Ishan) is a reckless youth who hates women after being cheated by his girlfriend Anjali (Angela Krislinzki).
 Sanju gets into a tussle with a constable named Murali (Satyadev) and breaks his legs.
 Seeing Murali's family condition, Sanju decides to help the family and works as an auto driver and a recovery agent.
 Things work fine for Murali and his family until an escaped gangster named Psycho (Thakur Anoop Singh) targets Murali's sister Anjali (Mannara Chopra) due to a past.
 Can Sanju protects Anjali from Psycho and his gang forms the rest of the story.